BVG85/Project-3-Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+Initially the LeNet architecture was used for the model, with a reasonable amount of success.
+The vehicle struggled only with a few corners of the track.
+However once the Nvidia architecture was implemented, the results improved significantly.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model